Gareth O'Connor murder suspect got On the Run letter

 He had been on his way to Dundalk Garda Station to sign as part of his bail conditions after being charged with membership of the Real IRA.

 He never got there.
 Two years later, a car containing his body was dragged from Newry Canal.

-His family have always believed he was killed by the Provisional IRA, despite assurances to the contrary from senior figures in the republican movement.
+His family have always believed he was killed by the Provisional IRA, despite assurances to the contrary from senior figures in the republican movement, including Mr Kelly.

-Under the On the Runs scheme more than 200 people were told they were not wanted for paramilitary crimes committed before the 1998 Good Friday Agreement.
+Under the On the Runs letter scheme, more than 200 people were told they were not wanted for paramilitary crimes committed before the 1998 Good Friday Agreement.

 The scheme was made public when the trial collapsed of John Downey, who was a suspect in the 1982 IRA Hyde Park bombing.

 Today, the coroner read from a statement made by Gareth O'Connor's father.
 He said he had phoned Gerry Kelly a week after his son went missing.